jerellaquino/Foo/README.md

 See the ./scripts folder for examples how the package's functions can be imported and called upon.

-A interactive foo calculator can be  command line, from the /Foo root directory, run:
+An interactive foo calculator can be ran command line.
+To use it, from the /Foo root directory, run:
 ``` python .\scripts\ineteractive_foo_calc.py ```

 ## References